kyma-project/btp-manager/docs/contributor/01-20-configuration.md

 # Configuration

-You can configure the BTP Manager internal settings using CLI arguments or `ConfigMap`.
+You can configure BTP Manager using CLI arguments or `ConfigMap`.

 To configure the BTP Manager internal settings using CLI arguments, choose the parameters you need, and use them with corresponding custom values:
 ```